byronfung/Isochrone_Maps/README.md

 # Canada Isochronic Passage Chart

-Streamlit app for a Canada-wide isochronic passage chart inspired by Francis Galton's 1881 travel-time map.
+Streamlit app for a Canada-wide isochronic passage chart inspired by Francis Galton's 1881 travel-time map, using OpenStreetMap.
 The default origin is Toronto.

+The app is published to https://isochronemaps-t38p9msumyvncyqearggv7.streamlit.app/

 ## Run